Lee Rose (lighting designer): Television

-The first Ocean, Rose & Associates production was the lighting design for the 1st Annual Black Gold Awards in September 1984, produced by Dick Clark Productions.
+Roses' first work with "Ocean, Rose & Associates" production was the lighting design for the 1st Annual Black Gold Awards in September 1984, produced by Dick Clark Productions.
 Following their success with this performance, Dick Clark Productions hired the firm to design the lighting for New Years Rockin’ Eve and the Golden Globe Awards.
-Rose has remained the lighting designer for New Years Rockin' Eve ever since his debut in 1985, over a span of more than 30 years.
+Rose has remained the lighting designer for New Years Rockin' Eve since his debut in 1985, over a span of more than 30 years.
 During that time Rose has also served as lighting designer for other awards shows including the Golden Gods, the 2011 Daytime Emmy Awards, the American Latino Media Arts Awards, the Clio Awards, and the Soap Opera Digest Awards.
-The Golden Globes represents the awards show he has been involved with for the most number of years.

-Television events that Rose has served as lighting designer for include Jerry Lewis Muscular Dystrophy Association (MDA) Labor Day Telethon, which Rose transitioned to a new format under its current name the "MDA Show of Strength"; the Disney Channel Games, YAMMA Pit Fighting, Live!
-With Kelly and Michael, Walt Disney World Christmas Day Parade, We Got to Do Better, Sit Down Comedy with David Steinberg, The Naked Trucker and T-Bones Show, Larry King Live, Last Comic Standing, Great Pretenders, Greed, Your Big Break, the Keenen Ivory Wayans Show, as well as sporting events for the first thirteen official events of the UFC in the mid-1990s.
+Rose has served as lighting designer for Jerry Lewis Muscular Dystrophy Association (MDA) Labor Day Telethon TV events, as well as contributing to such TV programs as the Disney Channel Games, YAMMA Pit Fighting, Live!
+With Kelly and Michael, Walt Disney World Christmas Day Parade, We Got to Do Better, Sit Down Comedy with David Steinberg, The Naked Trucker and T-Bones Show, Larry King Live, Last Comic Standing, Greed, Your Big Break, the Keenen Ivory Wayans show, as well as sporting events for the first thirteen official events of the UFC in the mid-1990s.
 He was also lighting designer on the films Southland Tales, Bringing Down the House, Vanilla Sky, and Almost Famous.
-His work in the movies Almost Famous and Vanilla Sky with director of photography John Toll was covered by American Cinematographer magazine, which detailed his lighting design and how his work on the production helped to bring a feeling of reality to complex indoor scenarios.
+His work for the movies Almost Famous and Vanilla Sky, with director of photography John Toll, was covered by American Cinematographer magazine, which praised his lighting design for helping the to bring a feeling of reality to complex indoor scenarios.

 Rose has served as lighting director for television broadcasts including Chelsea Lately, Tosh.0, Nick Cannon: Mr. Show Biz, Eddie Griffin: You Can Tell 'Em I Said It!, Dogg After Dark, the Wayne Brady Show, D.C.
 Follies, and Zoobilee Zoo.
-He has also served as a cinematographer on television shows including Christopher Titus: Neverlution, Nick Cannon: Mr. Show Biz, and Eddie Griffin: You Can Tell 'Em I Said It!.
+He has also served as a cinematographer on television show Christopher Titus: Neverlution.